SUBJECTS

 Mandatory subjects

-Interdisciplinarity: Theoretical-epistemological and methodological assumptions.
-Complex Problems: Challenges and Perspectives for Interdisciplinary Strategies.
-Interdisciplinary Knowledge in Productive Systems.
-The role of interdisciplinarity and intersectorality in Productive Systems.
-Multidisciplinarity, Interdisciplinarity and Transdisciplinarity.
-Interdisciplinarity and Innovation.
-Interdisciplinary education.
-Experiences of Interdisciplinary Studies.
+Interdisciplinarity: theoretical-epistemological and methodological assumptions.
+Complex problems: challenges and perspectives of the interdisciplinary strategy.
+Interdisciplinary knowledge in Production Systems.
+The role of interdisciplinarity and intersectorality in Production Systems.
+Multidisciplinarity, interdisciplinarity, and transdisciplinarity.
+Interdisciplinarity and innovation.
+Interdisciplinary training.
+Experiences in interdisciplinary studies.

 Optional subjects